ShunqiM/PM/README.md

 # Through the Magnifying Glass: Adaptive Perception Magnification for Hallucination-Free VLM Decoding

-This is the official implementation of the paper:
+This is the official implementation of the paper (ACL 2026 Main Conference):
 **["Through the Magnifying Glass: Adaptive Perception Magnification for Hallucination-Free VLM Decoding"](https://arxiv.org/abs/2503.10183)**